 Fred Meijer Millennium Park Trails

-Before you and your pup jump back into your car to leave, Dude and I recommend pivoting over to the Sandy Hansen Shoreline Trail for an enjoyable route around the perimeter of the lakes found in the park's main recreation area.
-Fun fact: The park is also a trailhead for Kent Trails for easy access points.
+Before you and your pup jump back in your car, Dude and I recommend taking a side adventure over to the Sandy Hansen Shoreline Trail for an enjoyable route around the perimeter of the lakes found in the park's main recreation area.
+Fun fact: The park is also a trailhead for Kent Trails with easy access points.

 What are some of your favorite Kent County trails to explore with your dog?
 Let us know in the comments below or on social media!